Back to Blog

 Travel advisor trips are hectic.
 You’re expected to experience the destination like a tourist, while also assessing it through the lens of a professional: meeting with hotel managers, building relationships with local operators, testing out tours and services we’ll eventually recommend to clients.
 It’s a lot.
 You take notes on everything-who had the best food, the best views, the best value.
 It's work, but it’s also inspiring.
 We often say, “We go so you know,” and that sums it up perfectly.

-This particular tour covered all the big hits: the Sydney Opera House, Harbour Bridge, Bondi Beach, the Great Ocean Road, the charming laneways of Melbourne… I even saw penguins wobble out of the ocean, something I’ll never forget!
+This particular tour covered all the big hits: the Sydney Opera House, Harbor Bridge, Bondi Beach, the Great Ocean Road, the charming laneways of Melbourne… I even saw penguins wobble out of the ocean, something I’ll never forget!
 But beyond the iconic landmarks and stunning landscapes, one experience stood out to me in a completely different way.
 It’s something I’ll now recommend to every client visiting Australia.

 It was an Aboriginal-led city tour in Sydney.
 But not the typical sightseeing tour you might expect-this was about seeing differently.